mbeddr/mps-platform-docs/src/doc/docs/aspects/typesystem.md

     *Model Checker*, the type system checks are enabled.
 The type system only checks some rules when you invoke *Check model*.
 In this case, the option *do not apply on the fly* is set to true in a checking rule.

+!!! question "How can I get a type in places where node.type returns null and type information is not available?"

+    Note: This code won't work in the generator because `MPSCoreComponents#getInstance()` is not available in this place:

+    ```java
+    ClassLoaderManager classLoaderManager = MPSCoreComponents.getInstance().getPlatform().findComponent(ClassLoaderManager.class)
+    TypeCheckingContext typeChecking = new  IncrementalTypecheckingContext(nodeToCheck, typechecker.getTypeCheckerHelper(), classLoaderManager)

+    typeChecking.checkRoot(false);
+    node<> type = typeChecking.typeOf(nodeToCheck);
+    ```

 !!! question "Are comparison rules often used?"

     They are rarely used (not many results across various code bases).